 Insafe partners monitor and address emerging trends, while seeking to reinforce the image of the web as a place to learn.
 They endeavour to raise awareness about reporting harmful or illegal content and services.
 Through close cooperation between partners and other actors, Insafe aims to raise Internet safety-awareness standards and support the development of information literacy for all.

-In Denmark, the following partners work together as part of Insafe:
+In Denmark, the following partners had worked together since 2009 as part of the Safter Internet Programme, Insafe:

 The Safer Internet Programme encompasses Web 2.0 communication services, such as social networking, and co-funds projects to:

 - ensure awareness of children, parents and teachers on how to stay safe online;

 - provide citizens with national contact points to report illegal and harmful content and conduct, especially on child sexual abuse material and grooming;

 - stimulate children to become involved in creating a safer online environment;

 - establish a knowledge base on the use of new technologies and related risks by bringing together researchers engaged in online child safety at European level.

 Almost half (48 percent) of the budget, should serve to ensure public awareness, 34 percent to fight against illegal content and tackle harmful conduct online, 10 percent to promote a safer online environment and 8 percent to establish a knowledge base.
 The programme has four main actions:

 - promoting a safer environment